DaveBackus/Data_Bootcamp_Book/py-fun2.md

 It prints out the numbers 2, 3, and 4.

-**Example.** We compute and print the squares of integers up to ten.  ([Paul Ford](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) notes:  "just the sort of practical, useful program that always appears in programming tutorials to address the needs of people who urgently require a list of squares.")
+**Example.** We compute and print the squares of integers up to ten.  ([Paul Ford](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) comments:  "Just the sort of practical, useful program that always appears in programming tutorials to address the needs of people who urgently require a list of squares.")
 We do that with a `for` loop and the `range()` function:

 ```python
 for number in range(5):
     square = number**2
     print('Number and its square:', number, square)
 ```

 Again we start at zero and work our way up to four.